The video is about a single dad who raised his son by himself and when he turned 58, was sick and diagnosed with young-onset dementia.

-The video scrapes the surface of highlighting the events that young caregivers caring for a parent with dementia face – a parent wandering or going missing, a caregiver having to rush out of office to tend to dad or mum’s needs.
-Without proper tools in place, working young caregivers will run the higher risk of caregiver burnout and anxiety at work.
+The video highlights the events that young caregivers caring for a parent with dementia face – a parent wandering or going missing, a caregiver having to rush out of the office to tend to dad or mum’s needs.
+Without proper tools in place, working young caregivers will run a higher risk of caregiver burnout and anxiety at work.

 It is important that organisations understand the challenges that caregivers face at home to be able to help offer support.

 Caregivers face many time constraints between work and home responsibilities, as they take over coordinating doctor appointments and health insurance claims, managing medications, and providing assistance with personal hygiene, meals, home management and social activities, as well as managing financial and legal issues for the person with dementia.

 Coordinating care priorities among extended family members can lead to disagreements and frustration with adult siblings and other relatives, as family dysfunction may peak under stressful situations.
 Many caregivers also develop depression and loss of sleep.
 New health issues may arise as a result long term exposure to increased stress, which can affect the immune system.
 For some, intake of alcohol and other drugs and tobacco may increase.